pragusga/sbf-bismit/DEPLOYMENT.md

     Note: It is to be noted that `django.middleware.security.SecurityMiddleware` need to stay on top/index 0 within the `MIDDLEWARE` list

 4. **set up production database**
-    <br/> Django is using sqlite3 as its default database system, but heroku deployment environment does not support sqlite3.
+    <br/> Django uses sqlite3 as its default database system, but heroku deployment environment does not support sqlite3.
 So, in order to have your database works on deployment, you need to make an adjustment about which database to use when on local and on production.
 This is where psycopg2 and dj-database-url comes into play

     Below your `DATABASES` config on `settings.py`, add the following lines:
     ```py